yoiwa-personal/suid_sudo/README.md

 with a specific pattern of command line.
 Accordingly, `sudo` must be configured to match that invocation pattern.

+ - If the `use_shebang` is enabled, put something like the following entry:

+        user ALL = (root:root) NOPASSWD: /full/path/to/script

  - If the `use_shebang` is not enabled, put something like the following entry: